team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 3. It uses Node.js best practices - reading files asynchronously with fs.readFileSync and encoding buffers with Buffer.

-4. The implementation is simple and straight-forward, easy for others to understand.
+4. The code is short and simple, easy to understand at a glance.

-I don't see any ways to significantly improve the code given the requirements.
-It achieves the goal of encoding an image to base64 in a clear, efficient way.
+I don't have any specific rewrite suggestions for this function.
+The logic is sound and it follows good practices for Node.js code.
+It could potentially be improved by:

+- Adding error handling for invalid file paths
+- Supporting callback or promise based APIs instead of sync
+- Breaking into smaller helper functions for testability

+But as is, it looks like well written, solid code for this simple task.

 ### Code Type